denverpost/preps/README.md

 ## Yearly

 ### Before each new school year, do this:

 These files should be updated at the beginning of each school year.
 As early in August as possible.
 Look for the "###YEARCHECK###" in the files below.
+This is a job for a developer, or if a developer's not available, you'll have to go through each of the files below in NewsEngin and make this change yourself.
+- Boxscore_Baseball
+- Boxscore_Football
+- Boxscore_Hockey
+- Boxscore_Soccer
+- Boxscore_Volleyball
+- Boxscore_softball
+- Leaders
+- Leaders_Football
+- Main
 - ScheduleInclude
+- Standings
-- Main
+- StandingsConferencesAll
 - Team
+- TeamPlayerStats_Football
+- TeamPlayerStats_Softball

 ## Seasonal